Luis Cangá: Delfín

+Vasco da Gama

+In 2022, Cangá signed a three-month contract with CR Vasco da Gama.
+He was released by the club after playing three times in the Campeonato Carioca.

+Aucas

+After returning to Ecuador, he signed for Aucas in June 2022.
+Cangá left Aucas in June 2024.

+Perth Glory

+Cangá joined Australian team Perth Glory in September 2024.
+On 18 December 2024, Cangá was released from the club by mutual consent.

 International career

 Cangá represented Ecuador at under-17 and under-20 levels, playing in the 2011 FIFA U-17 World Cup with the former and the 2015 South American Youth Football Championship with the latter.
 On 27 August 2014, he was called up to the full side by manager Sixto Vizuete for two friendlies against Bolivia and Brazil, after Jorge Guagua was injured.

 Cangá made his full international debut on 6 September 2014, starting in a 4–0 win over Bolivia at the Lockhart Stadium in Fort Lauderdale, Florida.